Table of Contents

-Mycoplasmas differ from other bacteria because of their small size and absence of a cell wall.
-In taxonomy, mycoplasmas are distinguished from other bacteria in the Mollicutes class by the absence of cell walls (mollis, soft; cutis, skin, in Latin).
-Mycoplasma mycoides ssp. mycoides, the first to be identified, was isolated from pleuropneumonia in cattle by Nocard and Roux in 1898.
-Pleuropneumonia-like organisms (PPLO) were named after a group of pathogenic and saprophytic isolates gathered from veterinary and human sources.
+Because of their small size and lack of a cell wall, mycoplasmas vary from other bacteria.
+Mycoplasmas are distinguishable from other bacteria in the Mollicutes (mollis, soft; cutis, skin, in Latin) class by their lack of cell walls in taxonomy.
+Nocard and Roux isolated Mycoplasma mycoides spp. mycoides from pleuropneumonia in calves in 1898.
+Pleuropneumonia-like organisms (PPLO) are a collection of pathogenic and saprophytic isolates discovered in both veterinary and human sources.

 Classification of Mycoplasmas